Published 11 November 2015 Simon Marsh.

 Adversely and surprisingly given Platz’s performative studio based practice which exhibits an intimated contact between and the complete embodiment of the corporeal, almost eliciting a visceral communion between the artist and model: Under Arena for Platz could be viewed as a failure.
 It evoked the level of poor choices made in the conceptualisation and execution of the performance.
 Drawing only in the most literal of senses with brush and ink whilst evoking a gestalt of high Modernist conservatism the work also failed as performance art.
 Whilst the denial of the artist’s body within the overall performative arena could be configured as a form of anti-performance, this was not it.
 Having segregated the space with an arch of Belgian linen the image gradually appeared to the viewer without any reference to the source of creation.
 This choice was incomprehensibly in direct reaction to the high levels of embodiment already exhibited by the other artists.
 However and importantly it removed the medium of performance art from the viewing public.
 Add to this the levels of interruption, the source of spatial static caused by the stretched canvas which inhibited the sonic flow and relegated the artistic conversations to that of the three previously mentioned groups.
 The canvas acted as a full stop, a cull de sac, an almost impenetrable void.
 Now whilst skill in execution was simply undeniable and a knowledgable grasp on the crucial aspects of time and spatial attenuation were evident the fact remains that behind this curtain of canvas Platz can clearly be seen to be referencing a sheet of paper throughout the production of the artistic object.
 Which oddly points to thoughts of an artistic fraudulence and an overarching skepticism when thinking about this configuration as performance art.
 And that the artwork produced was preordained for future exhibiting status immediately removed any sense of the ephemeral.
 In this instance the documentation is damning.
 Once having seen the documented imagery it is hard to turn away from the signifiers of an artistic insincerity.

-And so it was not surprisingly that Velvet Pesu – inhabiting a space that was simply on the wrong side of Platz – remained invisible to any form of documentation that was available on the night: ironically making Pesu’s output the most ephemeral.
+And so it was not surprising that Velvet Pesu – inhabiting a space that in retrospect was simply on the wrong side of Platz – remained invisible to any form of documentation that was available on the night: ironically and perhaps disappointingly making Pesu’s output the most ephemeral.
 That is until she broke through the spatial void intimated by Platz’s effort with her ritualised vocal performance piece, visibly linking all of the performers with what looked to be a large water loaded calligraphy brush that was dragged and splashed throughout the space.
 However it was the embodied, the emotive presence of Pesu and the distinct force that her delivery carried that cut through to a state of ambiguous reckoning within the viewer.
 It was time to reflect, the overall performance as such had reached its close.

 High Performance (1978-1997) was central to the development, expansion and legitimisation of performance art as a medium distinct from theatre creating both an audience and a venue for the dissemination of live experimental and conceptual body-based work.
 (31)